hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 <!-- sectionTitle: Working in progress -->

 <!-- note
-Currently, this is an ongoing tasks.
+Currently, this is an ongoing task.

 * dual CommonJS/ES module packages
 * easier `require`
 * package path maps
 * automatic entry point module type detection

-These tasks will be improved before the `--experimental-modules` flag is removed.
+These tasks will be improved / before the `--experimental-modules` flag is removed.
 -->

 ## Working in progress